wonkwonlee/time-series-vision-model/README.md

 Image Classification Model for Temporal Disease Progression of Chest X-ray dataset

-## Abstract
+## Introduction
-Early detection is crucial for successful treatment and prevention of severe complications.
-Understanding how a disease progresses over time and how it is impacted by severity and treatment can provide important insights into the efficacy of new medicines and how they can best benefit patients.
-A model-informed approach is an effective solution for integrating diverse sources of information and building an expert understanding of disease and treatment impacts.
 Disease progression modeling (DPM) uses mathematical functions and scientific principles to describe the quantitative progression of a disease over time, providing valuable insights for the development and use of medicines.
 Disease Progression models have the potential to improve patient outcomes, reduce healthcare costs, and accelerate the development of new treatments.
 One such task is to predict the three states of disease progression (improving, stable, or worsening) given the current and past multi-image frontal chest X-ray images.
 This work focuses on fine-tuning and evaluating the pre-trained Torch X-ray Vision model Cohen et al. (2021) for the temporal image classification task.

 ## Setup
 1. Download the Chest X-ray dataset from here: https://drive.google.com/file/d/1rKGrW57Nr6AN-jOQOPOQzQiHk8LD3q2o/view?usp=sharing